kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0039 Airworthiness directives.md

 ### §39.9   What if I operate an aircraft or use a product that does not meet the requirements of an airworthiness directive?

-If the requirements of an airworthiness directive have not been met, you violate §39.7 each time you operate the aircraft or use the product.
+If the requirements of an airworthiness directive have not been met, you violate [[Volume 1/C Aircraft/0039 Airworthiness directives.md#§39.7   What is the legal effect of failing to comply with an airworthiness directive?|§39.7]] each time you operate the aircraft or use the product.

 ### §39.11   What actions do airworthiness directives require?